Laith20HranY/HS-fac/Readme.txt

-this is my graduating project ...i am happy to share it with you ...!!
+This is my graduating project ...i am happy to share it with you ...!!

+HS-factory-portal-sys- is a web-based application designed as a graduation project using Node.js, Express.js, and MongoDB for the backend.
+The primary purpose of the website is to serve as a portal system for managing factory operations.
+It leverages Bootstrap for a responsive and user-friendly interface along with HTML, JavaScript, and CSS.
+Users can access various functionalities related to factory management, such as tracking production, inventory, and personnel.
+The goal is to streamline factory processes and improve efficiency through digital solutions.